Nutrition

 3. Be at Peace with Food

-Next, you'll want to allow yourself to eat all types of food, unquestionably, when eating intuitively.
+Next, you'll want to allow yourself to eat all types of food without moral judgment when eating intuitively.
 When you stop labeling foods as “good” or “bad,” you’re less likely to experience feelings of deprivation that can lead to binge eating.

 4. Respect Your Limit

-Learning to recognize when you’re full and stop eating at that point is also crucial.
+Learning to recognize fullness and respond to it is also an important part of the process.
 This may take practice, especially if you’re used to cleaning your plate or eating past fullness.

 5. Eat to Satisfy

 Another element of intuitive eating is enjoying the eating experience by choosing flavorsome foods that you genuinely like and eating in a pleasant environment.
-Satisfaction is key to feeling fulfilled and making you less likely to overeat.
+Satisfaction plays an important role in feeling fulfilled and may help reduce the urge to continue eating past comfort..

 Find non-food alternatives to managing emotions like stress, sadness or boredom.
 Activities such as talking to a friend, exercising or engaging in a hobby or self-care activity can help you address your feelings without turning to food as an emotional crutch.